arpatek/terraform-xo/README.md

 ## Overview

-This repository automates the creation of a virtual machine on an XCP-ng hypervisor via Xen Orchestra.
-It leverages Terraform and a cloud-init configuration to customize the VM at boot.
+This repository automates the creation of virtual machines on an XCP-ng hypervisor via Xen Orchestra.
+It leverages Terraform and a cloud-init configuration to customize each VM at boot.

 Included features:
 - XO WebSocket API integration
 - cloud-init YAML templating
 - Customizable CPU, memory, and disk allocation
+- Multi-VM provisioning via `count`
 - User setup with password hash
 - Post-deploy package install and test script execution